jneurock/rocky-codes/src/content/posts/better-code-reviews.md

 I’ve seen a lot of reviewers hint at the code changes they’d like to see from authors.
-This can be ok, especially if the reviewer and author have agreed to this style of communication; however, hints often feel patronizing and if some hint goes over the author’s head, time gets wasted seeking clarification.
+This can be ok, especially if the reviewer and author have agreed to this style of communication; however, unsolicited hints often feel patronizing.
+If some hints go over an author’s head, time gets wasted seeking clarification.

 <p class="margin-btm-2x">
   <picture>